Sv443-Network/UserUtils/README.md

 Usage: `interceptEvent(eventObject: EventTarget, eventName: string, predicate: () => boolean): void`

 Intercepts all events dispatched on the `eventObject` and prevents the listeners from being called as long as the predicate function returns a truthy value.
-Calling this function will set the `Error.stackTraceLimit` to 1000 to ensure the stack trace is preserved.
+Calling this function will set the `Error.stackTraceLimit` to 1000 (if it's not already higher) to ensure the stack trace is preserved.

 ⚠️ This function should be called as soon as possible (I recommend using `@run-at document-start`), as it will only intercept events that are *attached* after this function is called.